pink-junkjard/hyperfiddle/README.md

 # Philosophy

 Hyperfiddle is built in layers.
 Higher layers are optional.

-1. app-as-a-function: Low level I/O runtime for managed client/server data sync, userland is a fn
+1. app-as-a-function: managed data sync, userland is a function
-2. app-as-a-value: High level data-driven interpreter function, userland is a value
+2. app-as-a-value: data-driven CRUD model, userland is a value
-3. UI forms/tables library, fully dynamic, all markup can be customized with functions
+3. automatic dashboards: dynamic forms/UI library, customize markup with functions
-4. Structural editor for CRUD apps
+4. structural editor: edit userland app-values and store them in Datomic

-# Layer 1.
-App-as-a-Function
+# \#1 App-as-a-Function

 UI, at its essense, is about two concerns: